BellaTheUni112/forum/README.md

 `    app.run(host='0.0.0.0', port=8094)`

-with whatever port you wan
+with whatever port you want